NotesHubApp/git-essentials/CONTRIBUTING.md

 # Contributing to Git Essentials

+## Submitting an Issue

+Before you submit an issue, please search the issue tracker.
+An issue for your problem might already exist and the discussion might inform you of workarounds readily available.

+Before fixing a bug, we need to reproduce and confirm it.
+In order to reproduce bugs, we require that you provide a minimal reproduction.
+Having a minimal reproducible scenario gives us a wealth of important information without going back and forth to you with additional questions.

+A minimal reproduction allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

+We require a minimal reproduction to save maintainers' time and ultimately be able to fix more bugs.
+Often, developers find coding problems themselves while preparing a minimal reproduction.
+We understand that sometimes it might be hard to extract essential bits of code from a larger codebase, but we really need to isolate the problem before we can fix it.

+Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.

+You can file new issues by selecting from our [new issue templates](https://github.com/NotesHubApp/git-essentials/issues/new/choose) and filling out the issue template.

 ## Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines:

 1. Search [GitHub](https://github.com/NotesHubApp/git-essentials/pulls) for an open or closed PR